Equality, Diversity & Inclusion at Bangor University

 Bangor University was created as a direct result of a campaign in the late nineteenth century for higher education provision in Wales.
 Funds were raised by public subscription to establish a college of university rank in Bangor.
 An important feature of its foundation was the voluntary contributions made by local people, including farmers and quarrymen, from their weekly wages over a period of time.
 The University opened its doors on 18 October 1884 in an old coaching inn on the banks of the Menai Strait with 58 students and 10 members of staff.
 In North Wales there was great enthusiasm for the cause of women’s education.
 Of the first students to be registered at the College, a third were women.

-Our Strategic Equality Plan 2020 – 2024 is a statement of our ongoing commitment to equality, diversity and inclusion and supports our mission to be,
+Our Strategic Equality Plan 2020 – 2024 is a statement of our ongoing commitment to equality, diversity and inclusion and supports our mission, vision and values.

 Please watch this brief presentation for information about Equality, Diversity & Inclusion at Bangor University